elastisys/compliantkubernetes-kubespray/WIP-CHANGELOG.md

 - enabled calico metrics reporting
 - init script uses $flavor automatically to choose the group folder to copy to the config folder
+- Changed default openstack config to use the external cloud controller

 ### Fixed